aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/extract-text-from-and-replace-text-in-a-table/_index.md

 {{% /alert %}}

-Below example shows how to print the text range of row and table elements.
+The following code example shows how to print the text range of row and table elements.

-{{< gist "" "b37032675133885c4c91814fb3d51a25" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ExtractOrReplaceText-ExtractPlainTextFromATable-PrintTextRangeOfRowAndTableElements.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ExtractOrReplaceText-ExtractPlainTextFromATable-PrintTextRangeOfRowAndTableElements.java" >}}

 ## Replace Text in a Table